 Take your medications exactly as prescribed and keep an accurate list of all the prescription and over-the-counter medications you take as they impact how well the heart performs.
 Be sure to talk to your physician before taking any new medications, vitamins or herbs as some of them can make your blood pressure worse.

 When exercise is planned and controlled, it can strengthen the heart muscle.
 This makes it easier for the heart to pump, meaning the force on your arteries decreases.
-Physical activity also helps lower stress, which is known to contribute to high blood pressure.
+Physical activity also helps lower stress, which is known to contribute to hypertension.

-If your physician has diagnosed you with high blood pressure, ensure you’re monitoring your blood pressure and tracking your numbers regularly to help you detect any significant changes and patterns.
+If your physician has diagnosed you with high blood pressure, make you’re monitoring your blood pressure numbers regularly to help you detect any significant changes and patterns.
 Tracking your results will also reveal if the changes you’ve made are working.